raccoonAndy/weather-cli/README.md

 # Weather CLI

-It's just education project about Node.js from a course ["Node.js"](https://www.udemy.com/course/nodejs-start/).
+It's an education project about Node.js from a course ["Node.js"](https://www.udemy.com/course/nodejs-start/).

-This CLI show in terminal a small information about weather in city, which you enter.
+This CLI for terminal shows a small information about the weather in a city, which you enter.

 ![Screenshot of terminal with output Weather CLI](https://assets.codepen.io/108082/terminal_screenshot.png)